-Module Topic: Dealing with Emergencies Competency Areas: Getting Things Done; Sharing Information CLB 2 nstructions: Look at your picture e.
-Answer the c operator's questions in a 911 call.
-Name: Date: Speaking CLB 2 Script/Questions ✓ Criteria: Yes Not yet 911.
-For which city?
-Do you need police, fire, or Overall: Speaks clearly and can be understood ambulance?3.
-What is your emergency?4.
-What is the address?
-Answers questions with correct information 5.
-Is the person breathing?6.
-Is the person conscious?
-Says what the emergency is Uses basic vocabulary for the task Help is on the way.
-Please stay o until I tell you to hang up. n the line OSCS DUSIC VOCUDUITY FOR THE CASK TASK SUCCESS: Meets 3 out of 4 criteria.
-Score:/4 Doing well: Next time:
+Module Topic: Dealing with Emergencies Competency Areas: Getting Things Done; Sharing Information CLB 2 nstructions: Look at your picture.
+Answer the operator's questions in a 911 call.
+Name: Date: Speaking CLB 2 Script/Questions ✓ Criteria: Yes Not yet 1.
+911 operator.
+Do you need police, fire, or ambulance?
+Overall: Answers can be understood 2.
+What is your emergency?
+Answers questions with correct information 3.
+What is your location?
+(Prompt learner to give school or home address) Speaks words or short phrases Please stay on the line.
+Help is or (Learner gives some type of response - Pronunciation is understandable.
+Okay, yes, or thank you) Uses appropriate vocabulary for the task TASK SUCCESS: Meets 4 out of 5 criteria includi ing () items Score: /5 Doing well: Next time: